top of page

 There are tens of thousands of community (feral) cats in Dutchess County.
 These cats are the descendants of unneutered house cats, and because they were born outside and never had human interaction, they cannot live in homes.
 But they are also not wild animals that can fend for themselves.
 They live by scavaging and are prey to other animals, disease, and automobiles.
 The life expectancy of a community cat is two years.

-DCSPCA works to control the population by trapping, neutering, vaccinating, and then returning these cats to their territories.
+DCSPCA works to control the population in partnership with local TNVR organizations by trapping, neutering, vaccinating, and then returning these cats to their territories.
+DCSPCA also offers free and dramatically reduced spay / neuter services to these partner organizations.
 Kittens that can be socialized are kept and adopted out.
-We work with community members to help ensure they are given food and a warm place to sleep.
+DCSPCA also offers educational and colony management workshops and supportive services to help ensure feral cats are given food and a warm place to sleep.
 In managed colonies, they can live out their short lives in relative security, and will not be able to reproduce.

 Our program is run in partnership with the Dutchess County Department of Behavioral and Community Health.

-If you need assistance with community cats in your area, call x412 to contact our trapping teams, borrow a trap, or attend one of our TNVR educational events.
+If you need assistance with community cats in your area, email wellness@dcspca.org to rent a trap, schedule a date for TNVR, or attend one of our TNVR educational events.

 Tours & Events

-Visit us with your class or scout troop for exclusive tours, to read to the animals, or to arrange special scout projects.
-We also regularly hold events for adults such as Cat Yoga and Paint Your Pet (paint n' sip).
+Visit us with your class or scout troop for exclusive tours or to read to the animals.
+We also regularly host events for adults such as yoga and fun live performances.

-Call Jean at x412 to schedule a group event, and keep an eye on our website and social media for announcements of our events.
+Call Jean at ext.
+425 about our events schedule, and keep an eye on our website and social media for announcements.

 Animal Care Education